-• 1 Yahweh was kind to Sarah as he had said, and fulfilled his 18:9 promise to her.
+• Yahweh was kind to Sarah as he had said, and fulfilled his promise to her.
 Sarah became pregnant and bore a son to Abraham in his old age, at the very time Yahweh had promised.
-Abraham gave the name different peoples and their connection with them.
-Since an age-old hatred separated the Israelites from the Ammonites and the Moabites, the present explanation was not meant to praise them.
+Abraham gave the name Isaac to the son that Sarah